 All Green’s unparalleled commitment to being a responsible recycler means that we never ship unprocessed material outside of North America and we do not put electronics into landfills.
 Our nationwide service facilities and partner facilities make it easy for our customers to help protect the environment.

-Our sophisticated recycling system provides a detailed method of tracking all processed components.
+Our sophisticated electronic waste recycling system provides a detailed method of tracking all processed components.
 This “chain of custody” gives us a thorough analysis of where the processed components are repurposed, recycled, or disposed of.
 Most importantly, All Green never sends e-waste to developing nations for dumping!